-Comment

-Yes No C X X × X × × X × N/A x X X X .

-Question Planning 1.
+Question Yes No Comment Planning 1.
 Have all implementing partners been identified?
-If not, what steps remain and proposed timeline 3.
+If not, what steps remain and proposed timeline X 2.
+Have TORs for key project staff been finalized and ready to advertise?
+Please attach to the submission X 3.
 Have project sites been identified?
-If not, what will be the process and timeline 4.
+If not, what will be the process and timeline X 4.
 Have local communities and government offices been consulted/ sensitized on the existence of the project?
-Please state wh this was done or when it will be done.
-5. Has any preliminary analysis/ identification of lessons learned/ existing activities been done?
-If not, what analysis remains be done to enable implementation and proposed timeline?
-6. Have beneficiary criteria been identified?
+Please state when this was done or when it will be done. Х - 5.
+Has any preliminary analysis/ identification of lessons learned/ existing activities been done?
+If not, what analysis remains to be done to enable implementation and proposed timeline? Х - 6.
+Have beneficiary criteria been identified?
 If not, what will be the process and timeline.
-7. Have any agreements been made with the relevant Government counterparts relating to project implementation sit approaches, Government contribution?
-8. Have clear arrangements been made on project implementing approach between project recipient organizations?
-9. What other preparatory activities need to be undertaken before actual project implementation can begin and how long will this take?
-Gender 10.
-Did UN gender expertise inform the design of the project (e.g., has a gender adviser/expert/focal point or UN Women colleag provided input)?
-11. Did consultations with women and/or youth organizations inform the design of the project?
-12. Are the indicators and targets in the results framework disaggregated by sex and age?
-13. Does the budget annex include allocations towards GEWE for all activities and clear justifications for GEWE allocations?
+X 7.
+Have any agreements been made with the relevant Government counterparts relating to project implementation site approaches, Government contribution? Х - 8.
+Have clear arrangements been made on project implementing approach between project recipient organizations?
+X 9.
+What other preparatory activities need to be undertaken before actual project implementation can begin and how long will this take?
+N/A Gender 10.
+Did UN gender expertise inform the design of the project (e.g., has a gender adviser/expert/focal point or UN Wome colleague provided input)? Х - 11.
+Did consultations with women and/or youth organizations inform the design of the project?
+X 12.
+Are the indicators and targets in the results framework disaggregated by sex and age?
+X 13.
+Does the budget annex include allocations towards GEWE for all activities and clear justifications for GEWE allocations? Х -